Table of Contents

 While the program is open to non-Medicaid eligible persons, the clear majority of participants—approaching 90%—are on Medicaid.
 Each assisted living residence that participates in the ALP is certified initially and periodically by the New York State Department of Health.
 In the world of financial assistance for assisted living, this program is almost unique in that its hybrid structure of Medicaid and non-Medicaid funding allows it to pay for both assisted living care services and the room and board costs of some participants.

-While Medicaid eligibility is not a requirement for this program, the overwhelming majority of participants receive Medicaid assistance.
-Below we present the New York state Medicaid entrance requirements for seniors in 2017.
+Financial Requirements - While Medicaid eligibility is not a requirement for this program, the overwhelming majority of participants receive Medicaid assistance.
+Below we present the New York state Medicaid entrance requirements for seniors in 2018.

-Couples in this situation or individuals over the asset limit may wish to investigate working with a Medicaid planning professional.
+Couples in which one spouse is healthy and one requires residential care or individuals over the asset limit may wish to investigate working with a Medicaid planning professional.
 These experts can creatively structure a family's financial assets, including exploring ways to make the home exempt, to ensure Medicaid eligibility.
 Learn more about this option.

 The Assisted Living Program pays the basic cost for the individual to reside in an approved assisted living residence.
 Often, though, assisted living residences offer services beyond the "basics."
 These are not paid for by ALP.
 Included services are: